 Project description & goals: Due to changes in the service delivery as well as the demographics of Banff since the development of Town Hall, the reception area and how we interact with customers is in need of functional changes.
 This project involves:

 - Increase the efficiency of the available space

 - Increase the sense of welcoming

 - Increase visibility of Town services (Community Services)

 - Additional space for interaction with the public.

-Project description and goals: to purchase congregate lodging cots and pad for Emergency Social Services.
+Project description & goals: to purchase congregate lodging cots and pad for Emergency Social Services.